Solar Financing

 The homeowner is vulnerable to a renegotiated agreement or loss of maintenance if the TPO goes out of business.

 If you have a great credit score and/or cash on hand, it might be cheaper overall than financing options.
-Paying for it up front or financing it with a solar loan gives you ownership and allows you to take advantage of all the incentives like the 30% investment tax credit and local rebates directly.
+Paying for it up front or financing it with a solar loan gives you ownership and allows you to take advantage of all the incentives, like the 30% Investment Tax Credit and local rebates, directly.
 However, it also subjects you to the risks of ownership and maintenance that other options don’t.

 Buying them outright or financing a solar array with a loan may be less expensive and the quickest way to recoup your investment and start saving money, but it comes with more risks.
 Financing solar with a lease or PPA may be more expensive but it doesn’t cost anything right away and small monthly payments are easier for many people, plus the third-party owner should maintain the system for you.
-You should still see your overall energy costs reduce and they’ll drop more over time.
+You should still see your overall energy costs reduce, and they’ll drop further over time.

-The best advice is to speak with a well-respected solar installer who will take the time to explain all the options to you as well as how much the different financing options will cost you.
+The best advice is to speak with a well-respected solar installer who will take the time to explain all the options to you as well as how much the different residential solar financing options will cost you.
 They’ll help guide you to a solution that helps you enjoy the sun in a whole new way!

 Frequently Asked Questions